Mounjaro Weight Loss Injections

 How does Mounjaro injections work?

-Mounjaro, containing the active ingredient tirzepatide, is a once-weekly injectable medicine that operates on a novel principle by targeting two key receptors involved in metabolic regulation: the glucagon-like peptide-1 (GLP-1) receptor and the glucose-dependent insulinotropic polypeptide (GIP) receptor.
+Mounjaro, contains the active ingredient tirzepatide, it’s a once-weekly injectable medicine that targets two key receptors involved in metabolic regulation: the glucagon-like peptide-1 (GLP-1) receptor and the glucose-dependent insulinotropic polypeptide (GIP) receptor.

 Tirzepatide’s dual action is at the core of its effectiveness.
 By acting as an agonist for both GIP and GLP-1 receptors, Mounjaro taps into the body’s own mechanisms for regulating appetite and energy balance.
 GIP plays a critical role in managing energy balance through its action on brain and adipose tissue receptors, contributing to a regulation of food intake and energy expenditure.
-The GLP-1 receptor’s involvement in lowering blood sugar levels and appetite regulation further complements this action, leading to a more comprehensive approach to weight management.
+The GLP-1 receptor helps lower blood sugar levels and appetite regulation which means those on Mounjaro have less cravings, leading to weight loss.

 Has Mounjaro been clinically tested?